The Characteristics of God:

 “I the LORD do not change.”

 Without change-over-time, any eternal being is immutable.
-There are no frames, no changes over time.
+There is no change over time because an eternal being that created time is not itself subject to time.
 In other words: No progress, no retreat, no changes of mind, no learning, no psychology, no changing of emotions and no active thought.
 A being outside of time exists as one instant, one snapshot only (like our 2D painting in a 3D world; constant).
 Emotions, thought, planning, progress and all those other things require change over time.
 Knowledge, also, would be absolute.

 Nothing new could be learned because everything that is real and true exists in the 4D object that the being outside-of-time sees all at once.
 A creator-god who created the universe would exist in a very strange state.
 This being would exist, forever, viewing the universe that it created as a single 4D object that itself doesn't change over time.
 All of reality, everything, is 'there', not 'happening' now, but merely existing in reality.
-Nothing in the world could ever surprise an eternal creator, just like the stickman will never do anything that the child hasn't already seen.
+Nothing in the world could ever surprise an eternal creator, just like the stickman drawn into the corners of a notebook will never do anything that the child hasn't already seen.

 This explanation, going through all the dimensions, truly gives an idea of how a being could indeed be all-knowing about everything that goes on in the universe, but such a being lives in a sad state of eternal immutability.
 This ties in with one other commonly-cited feature of God: its perfection.
 If a being is perfect, it cannot change.
 God's all-knowing nature, the eternality of its existence outside of time, its status as an outside creator of the universe and finally its status as a perfect being, each predict that God is unchanging.
 William James calls this the lack of 'potential' for God: